timothyrenner/spotify-smart-playlists/README.md

 audio_features are features of the actual songs themselves, and there are a lot of them.
 [Spotify](https://developer.spotify.com/documentation/web-api/reference/#objects-index) - look under "Audio Features Object" - has detailed what they are and what they mean in their API documentation.

-Once those playlists are defined, add them to `params.yaml`, and the pipeline will pick them up and build playlists out of them.
+Save those to `pipeline/playlists` - the Prefect pipeline will make the playlists.
 It removes any tracks played in the last week and salts the playlists with recommendations too.
 Just like the tracks you like and they'll make their way into these playlists, hands free.
 Hence the name 😄.